Who is a Candidate?

 The Crescent Moon Incision: This incision serves to remove a crescent of skin above the areola, to move the nipple up a small distance.

-The Anchor Incision: This incision is the same as the lollipop incision, only with an added incision horizontally in the breast crease.
-Those with severe breast sag can benefit from this incision pattern.
+The Anchor Incision: The anchor incision is done the same way as a lollipop incision but with an added incision that follows the breast crease.
+Those with severe breast sagging can benefit from this incision pattern.

 After the appropriate incision pattern is created, underlying tissues will be lifted and reshaped, the nipple and areola are repositioned, and excess skin is removed to create a more youthful, lifted breast.
 Although incision lines are permanent, they will fade over time and will be able to be hidden under a bra or clothing.